 The European "Directive 2009/125/EC establishing a framework for the setting of eco-design requirements for energy-related products" fixes energetic and environmental relevant requirements for products in one directive.
 The Energy-using Products Act (EuPA) implements the directive into German law.
-The central coordination in this task lies in the responsibility of the Federal Ministry for Economics Affairs and Energy.
+Responsible in Germany is the Federal Ministry for Economic Affairs and Energy.

 The Eco-design Directive intends to establish minimum efficiency requirements for various product groups within individual "implementing measures".
 It leads to a gradually exclusion of very inefficient appliances and products from the market.
 This is a contribution to meet national and European climate protection goals at product level.

 Especially the following implementing measures are relevant for building energy performance: